Skip to content

 Analytics & Data

-How to Set Up Google Analytics on Your Website
+How to Add Google Analytics to Your Website (Step-by-Step 2026)

 Google Analytics 4 setup takes about 15 minutes.
-Here's the exact process — from creating your account to confirming data is coming in.
+Here's the exact process — from creating your account to confirming data is flowing in, plus GA4's new 2026 AI traffic channel.

 Short answer